clok/impactjs-pHash/README.md

 All that said, the goal of this plugin is to provide a clean and concise Perl style Hash implementation for the ImpactJS architecture.

-Simply include the plugin and create a '''javascript new pHash ''' The available operations are:
+Simply include the plugin as 'plugin.phash' and create a 'new pHash' and an object will be created with the following functions:
+The available operations are:
 * set(key, value)
 * get(key)